Leonardo Bonucci: Union Berlin

+Fenerbahçe

+Turkish club Fenerbahçe announced transfer talks with Bonucci on 10 January 2024.
+That night, Bonucci made an appearance in Şükrü Saracoğlu Stadium, spectating Fenerbahçe's 7–1 win against Konyaspor.
+The following day, Fenerbahçe officially announced the signing of Bonucci until the end of the 2023–24 season.

+Bonucci made his debut for the club on 14 January 2024; against Gaziantep F.K, he replaced the injured Serdar Aziz in the 37th minute.
+On 18 April, Bonucci as introduced as last-minute substitute for teammate İsmail Yüksek in extra-time in the second leg of the 2023–24 UEFA Europa Conference League quarter-finals against eventual champions Olympiacos; in the ensuing penalty shoot-out, he missed the decisive spot kick.

+On 25 May 2024, Fenerbahçe announced that Bonucci would retire from professional football.
+The next day, Bonucci played his final professional match, appearing as a substitute in a 6–0 home win over İstanbulspor in the league, and said goodbye to fans on the field.

 International career

+Youth career

 At youth level, Bonucci played for the Italy national under-21 football B team.
 He was called-up for a friendlies against Renate on 6 November 2007, and against the Under-20 Serie C representative team on 4 December 2007.
 He was also capped for the team in an internal friendly, which split the Under-21 Serie B team into two on 9 October 2007, on 21 October 2008, on 25 November, and on 24 March 2009, as team captain.

 He also received a call-up from the Italy U20 team on 31 May 2007.
 He was an unused substitute in the 0–1 loss to the Serie D Best XI.